5.4 ACADEMIC POLICIES AND REGULATIONS

 5.4.5 Student Absences from Class Sessions The University does not excuse students from classes missed while participating in off-campus activities, whether they be athletic events, extra-curricular trips, or academic field trips.
 A faculty member must not require a student to miss a class.

 5.4.6 Course Plans and the Syllabus With the exception of courses for which a common syllabus is agreed upon by those teaching it, course plans are the responsibility of the individual instructor.
 Instructors have the right to determine the requirements of the courses they teach, based on the course description as published in the appropriate Academic Catalog and within the limitations of college, department and university policy.
-Faculty should provide students with a course syllabus containing, at a minimum, the following: (a) instructor identification and contact information, (b) course identification, (c) course goals and objectives; (d) student learning outcomes, including (when applicable) general education learning outcomes; (e) required materials (textbooks, lab manuals, etc.), (e) course calendar (assignment due dates, tests, etc.), (f) guidelines for class participation, (g) basis for determining final grades and mid-semester progress reports (in undergraduate courses, where required); (i) accessibility statement; (j) course recording policy statement; (k) Title IX policy statement; and (l) instructor’s statement of adherence to the Honor System.
+Faculty should provide students with a course syllabus containing, at a minimum, the following: (a) instructor identification and contact information; (b) course identification; (c) course goals and objectives; (d) student learning outcomes, including (when applicable) general education learning outcomes; (e) required materials (textbooks, lab manuals, etc.); (f) course calendar (assignment due dates, tests, etc.); (g) guidelines for class participation; (h) basis for determining final grades and mid-semester progress reports (in undergraduate courses, where required); (i) accessibility statement; (j) course recording policy statement; (k) Title IX policy statement; and (l) instructor’s statement of adherence to the Honor System.
 Individual colleges and departments may determine additional requirements for syllabus preparation.
 Sample syllabi statements for addressing accessibility, the recording policy, and the Title IX policy are available at the Provost’s web site.
 Instructors should distribute the syllabus to students no later than the first scheduled meeting of the course (or the first day of the semester/term for fully online courses).
 Instructors are required to submit a digital copy of the syllabus to the department chair and/or college dean’s office in each semester/term they are teaching.

 5.4.7 Office Hours It is essential to the mission of the University that faculty be accessible to students, and faculty are required to post and maintain regular office hours.
 Generally, each full-time faculty member is expected to schedule and post at his or her office door at least five formal office hours each week, arranged at times that meet students’ needs for consultation.
 Adjunct faculty are generally expected to hold regularly scheduled office hours at the rate of 1.5 hours per week for each 3-credit course taught, and 2 hours per week for each 4-credit course.
 Regarding these general understandings, the faculty, department chairs, and dean of each college will determine the nature and scope of specific office hours expectations for the college.